Heralded as a healthier alternative to other oils, MCT oil is used as a dietary supplement in cooking and for other topical uses.

 Perhaps after hearing about the benefits of MCT oil, you purchased a bottle years ago.
 But, not having used much of it, you now find yourself wondering if it is still good to use or if it has gone bad.

 This is the bottom line: MCT oil, like all other oils, will go bad.
 Knowing how to check for any signs of spoilage will ensure you get all the heralded health benefits of MCT oil while not ruining the taste of your food.

 So maybe you have heard about the benefits of MCT oil and purchased a bottle, but what is it exactly, and how can it be used?

 MCT stands for medium-chain triglyceride, though it is more commonly referred to by its acronym.
 Medium-chain triglycerides are a form of saturated fatty acid.
-These fat molecules are found within dairy products, coconut oil, and other fatty substances.
+These fat molecules are found in dairy products, coconut oil, and other fatty substances.

-Concentrated MCT oil is typically made from coconut oil or palm kernel oil, which are high in MCT concentration.
+Concentrated MCT oil is typically made from coconut oil or palm kernel oil, which is high in MCT concentration.
 Through a process called fractionation, MCT is separated from the original oil and becomes highly concentrated.

 The concentrated MCT oil is then packed in smaller bottles, ready for use.